sungwoonpark0502/U-Save/README.md

 ## Overview

 USave is a finance tracking application designed to help users manage their expenses efficiently.
 The application provides a user-friendly interface for adding, viewing, editing, and deleting expenses, allowing users to keep track of their financial activities easily.
 Built with a modern tech stack, USave aims to deliver a seamless experience across both web and mobile platforms.

+## Demonstration Video

+Check out the demonstration video of the NeatNote app:

+<a href="https://drive.google.com/file/d/1IgkSVOIG4sEo2vwcsaQe4R_hYMLipQH7/view?usp=sharing" target="_blank">Watch the demo video</a>
 ## Features

 - **User Authentication**: Secure login and registration process for users.